bluesky66-dev/kibana/x-pack/plugins/fleet/dev_docs/indexing_strategy.md

 ## Defaults

-If the HyperSec Agent is used to ingest data and only the type is specified, `default` for the namespace is used and `generic` for the dataset.
+If the Elastic Agent is used to ingest data and only the type is specified, `default` for the namespace is used and `generic` for the dataset.

 ## Data filtering